FAQ

 What are donations of time and money used for?

 We often have requests to accept special needs shelter dogs, or dogs relinquished due to lack of funds for necessary medical procedures.
 With your help we are able to take these animals into the GRRF program and provide them a second chance at life.
 We also use monies to purchase educational materials, which may not be covered in adoption fees.
-We can always use your time in fund raising activities to support our efforts.
+We can always use your time in fundraising activities to support our efforts.

 What is a foster home?